-If you use US International keyboard on Linux, you know the royal pain of having to press space after the compose character (typically
+If you use US International keyboard on Linux (e.g., if you write in Spanish or Brazilian Portuguese), you know the royal pain of having to press space after the compose character (typically

 ').
 Contractions like can't, won't, Mary's, etc are a struggle, as you have to press